About Trucking Checklist

 Trucking Checklist is maintained by a small team with backgrounds in U.S. motor carrier operations, regulatory documentation, and interstate commerce compliance.
 The site was built to solve a specific problem: official compliance information is accurate but scattered across dozens of federal and state agency portals, making it slow for owner-operators and small fleets to find the right starting point for a single question.

 Every indexable page is tied to at least one registered official government source and passes a content review before it appears in search or the sitemap.
 Pages that do not meet source standards are excluded automatically.
-See How We Verify Content and the Source Registry for details.
+The full list of registered sources — with publisher name, URL, and last-accessed date — is available at the Source Registry.
+The content review process is described in detail at How We Verify Content.

 The site does not provide legal, tax, insurance, or compliance advice.
 Requirements vary by state, equipment type, operating authority, and business model.
-Always verify current requirements with the responsible official agency or a qualified professional.
+The last-reviewed date on each page reflects when the content was checked against the registered source — not when the underlying regulation was last amended.
+Always verify current requirements with the responsible official agency before making a filing, payment, or registration decision.

 Official Sources